josina1234/docs/getting_started/ros_installation.rst

 ROS Installation
 ################

+We use ROS2 Jazzy.
-.. note:: The following installations steps work for a Ubuntu 24.04 amd64 version **and** for the Ubuntu 24.04 arm64 server image for the Raspberry Pi.
+The following installations steps work for a Ubuntu 24.04 amd64 version **and** for the Ubuntu 24.04 arm64 server image for the Raspberry Pi.

 Preparation
 ===========